History, tourist information, and nearby accommodation

 Mackintosh's patron was Wenman Joseph Bassett-Lowke, a successful manufacturer of toy models.
 Samples of his model collection are on display on the upper floor.

-History of the House78 Derngate is a brick house built around 1815 by William Mobbs as investment property.
+78 Derngate is a brick house built around 1815 by William Mobbs as an investment property.
 It was re-decorated and extended by Macintosh in 1916-17.
 The Bassett-Lowkes occupied it as their main residence until 1926 when it was sold or let to a succession of private tenants until 1964, when the Northampton School for Girls took over the property but when the school decided to sell it in 1996 it was purchased by the Borough Council, who, in turn, leased it to 78 Derngate Northampton Trust to restore and operate as a museum and exhibition space.
 The upper floor is given over to a free gallery showcasing some of the best in modern crafts.

 The main visitor entrance is through the houses next door, 80-82 Derngate, where you will find a visitor reception area, and access to a gift shop and restaurant.
 Your visit begins with a short film about the restoration of the house.
 Then you cross over between the 2 houses and enter 78 Derngate at ground floor level, where you will see the kitchen area, accented in pale green.
 Then you mount up the stairs, rising up through the family rooms and bedrooms to the top floor, where you re-enter the house next door and descend through an exhibition area.